andrewrafael01/frankenstein1/README.md

-# Frankenstein: Guilt Simulator – Courtroom Edition
+# The Trial of Frankenstein: Who Is Truly Guilty?

-An interactive literary analysis experience that transforms Mary Shelley's *Frankenstein* into a courtroom-style guilt simulator.
+An interactive forensic game where players analyze evidence to decide who is truly guilty in the Frankenstein tragedy.

 ## How to Run Locally